-There were 64 and 36 structured securities with a fair value of \$162 million and \$45 million, respectively, to which we had potential credit exposure as of December 31, 2022 and December 31, 2021, respectively.
-Our analysis of these structured securities, which included cash flow testing, resulted in allowances for expected credit losses of \$16 million and \$8 million as of December 31, 2022, respectively.
+There were 36 structured securities to which we had a potential credit disclosure with a fair value of \$45 million and \$65 million as of December 31, 2021 and 2020, respectively.
+Our analysis of these structured securities, which included cash flow testing, resulted in allowances for expected credit losses of \$8 million and \$3 million as of December 31, 2021 and 2020, respectively.

-Exposure to Sovereign Debt and Certain Other Exposures
+Exposure to Sovereign Debt

-Our investment portfolio had an immaterial amount of direct exposure to European sovereign debt as of December 31, 2022 and December 31, 2021, respectively.
-We have no exposure to investments in Russia or Ukraine and de minimis investments in peripheral countries in the region.
+Our investment portfolio had no direct exposure to European sovereign debt as of December 31, 2021 and 2020.

+As of December 31, 2021 and 2020, we also had no material exposure risk related to financial investments in Puerto Rico.

-For discussion regarding our net investment income and net investment gains (losses) refer to Note E Investments to the Consolidated Financial Statements included in Item 8 of Part II of this Annual Report.
+For discussion regarding our net investment income and net investment gains (losses) refer to Note E to the Consolidated Financial Statements included in Item 8 of Part II of this Annual Report.